openshift/cluster-bootstrap/Documentation/disaster-recovery.md

 ```
 ### If an external etcd cluster is still running

-If using an external (non-self-hosted) etcd cluster, the control plane can be
+If using an external etcd cluster, the control plane can be
 extracted directly from etcd:

 ```